bensetel/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Write your own shell file that verbally asks for a numerical based input (such as a phone number, zipcode, number of pets, etc) and records the answer the respondent provides.**\*\*

+This is 'ask_for_numerical.sh'.
+Note that I couldn't get vosk-transcriber to work, so I modified 'test_microphone.py' instead and then wrote another little python script ('format_partial.py') to process the output from that.

 ### Serving Pages